Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

+{The following lemma finishes the verification that $\Theta_{X}$ is a well-defined functor between $C^{*}$-categories and therefore proves Assertion \ref{weoigjweogergrrewgwregwrg}.\ref{ewtgojkropgwergregergwerg}.}

-\begin{lem} The sum \eqref{ewqifhwqeifewfewfwefwefqwef} converges in $ \bC_{\std}^{(G)}\rtimes_{r}G$ and defines a continuous map on morphism spaces. \end{lem} \begin{proof} We first observe that if $A$ has controlled propagation then this sum has finitely many non-zero terms.
-We now consider the defining representation \cite[Rem.
-10.5]{cank}
+\begin{lem} The {formula} \eqref{ewqifhwqeifewfewfwefwefqwef} {determines an isometric} map {$\Theta_{X}(-)$} on morphism spaces {which is compatible with the composition and the involution.} \end{lem} \begin{proof} We first observe that if {$A\colon (C,\rho,\mu)\to (C',\rho',\mu')$} has controlled propagation then the sum in \eqref{ewqifhwqeifewfewfwefwefqwef} has finitely many non-zero terms {which all belong to $\bU$ since $A$ belongs to $\bM\bC$.}